-- When negotiating the contract for a new cleric, make certain that a proper housing allowance resolution has been adopted by the vestry (or other governing body) before compensation is earned. - Also when negotiating contracts, arrange for reimbursable expense plans for automobile and other necessary business expenses.
+- When negotiating the contract for a new cleric, make certain that a proper housing allowance resolution has been adopted by the vestry (or other governing body) before compensation is earned. - Also when negotiating contracts, arrange to have an accountable reimbursable plan in place for the reimbursement of automobile and other necessary business expenses.

-- Recommend that the cleric begin saving for retirement through an Internal Revenue Code Section 403(b) salary reduction plan as soon as possible. - Be aware that discretionary funds are the property of the church.
+- Recommend that the cleric begin saving for retirement through an Internal Revenue Code Section 403(b) salary reduction plan as soon as possible. - Discretionary funds are the property of the church.
 The cleric must use them only for proper purposes and account to the church for such funds. - Make certain that the compensation details have been properly reported to The Church Pension Fund, and the required contributions are being paid pursuant to the Clergy Pension Plan.
 The employer's failure to pay contributions on time could result in the loss of Active status under the Clergy Pension Plan and the loss of certain benefits (e.g., life insurance and disability benefits).
 The employer will also be assessed interest on late assessment payments. - If you have questions, contact either of the following individuals before taking action: